pumascript/puma/README.md

 There are two global functions that can be used to search for nodes inside a portion of AST.

-* Find by node type: `pumaFindByType`
+* Search by node type: `pumaFindByType`
-* Find by property names and values: `pumaFindByProperty`
+* Search by property names and values: `pumaFindByProperty`

-Use this functions are used to find specific sub-nodes in a portion of AST.
+These functions are used to find specific sub-nodes in a portion of AST.
 For example:

 ```
 var ast = pumaAst(function(){